openshift/lightspeed-service/CONTRIBUTING.md

 # install dev/tests dependencies
 make install-deps-test

-# code formatting (run this as a pre-commit step for your code changes)
+# code formatting
+# (this is also run automaticall as part of pre-commit hook)
 make format

-# code style and docstring style (run this as a pre-commit step for your
+# code style and docstring style
-# code changes)
+# (this is also run automaticall as part of pre-commit hook)
 make verify

 ```